Blade Runner (2049) (2017) Director: Denis Villeneuve

 Blade Runner 2049 explores themes of compassion, empathy, boundaries of humanity, and the blurred meaning of new life.
 In a grey world of ambiguous morality there is still an opportunity to do the right thing, even if neither the police, nor the replicant freedom movement, nor the Wallace Corporation are the good guys.
 Both the problems as well as the opportunities posed by artificial intelligence are explored and expanded upon in Blade Runner 2049.
 Appropriately, the film opens with a single eye as it opens and perceives the world.
 Allusions to images of eyes are replete throughout the film and its predecessor –an appropriate symbol for a motion picture about soulless androids.
 To what extent do we become what we see?
 How do we locate the boundary between organic and synthetic?

-Another important theme I picked up on is the legacy of the post-industrialization degradation of the natural environment.
-After an environmental catastrophe, humanity now survives on mass-produced protein farms and the climate now exists in a near-permanent state of nuclear winter where no crops can grow and no trees or flowers are in bloom.
-In the same way that the original film conceived of our forthcoming digital future and its myriad problems, the sequel imagines a bleak and brutal future resulting from a presumed-human caused environmental act of environmental destruction.
+Another important theme I picked up on in Blade Runner (2049) is the legacy of the post-industrialization degradation of the natural environment.
+After an environmental catastrophe, humanity now survives on mass-produced protein farms and the climate exists in a near-permanent state of nuclear winter where no crops can grow and no trees or flowers can blossom.
+In the same way that the original film conceived of our forthcoming digital future and its myriad problems, this sequel imagines a bleak and brutal future resulting from a presumed-human caused environmental catastrophe.